nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 This step describes a procedure for evaluating the performance of one intersection approach.
 It is repeated for each approach of interest.

 ### *A. Compute Bicycle Lane Capacity*
-A wide range of capacities and saturation flow rates have been reported by many countries for bicycle lanes at intersections.
-Research indicates that the base saturation flow rate may be as high as 2,600 bicycles/h (31).
-However, few intersections provide base conditions for bicyclists, and current information is insufficient to calibrate a series of appropriate saturation flow adjustment factors.
-Until such factors are developed, it is recommended that a saturation flow rate of 2,000 bicycles/h be used as an average value achievable at most intersections.
-A saturation flow rate of 2,000 bicycles/h assumes that right‐turning motor vehicles yield the right‐of‐way to through bicyclists.
-Where aggressive right turning traffic exists, 2,000 bicycles/h may not be achievable.
-Local observations to determine a saturation flow rate are recommended in such cases.
 The capacity of the bicycle lane at a signalized intersection may be computed with:
 $$
 c_b = s_b \frac{g_b}{C}
 $$